Rules and Regulations

 4.1 Mandatory Recycling

 Recycling is not optional.
 All recyclable waste must be placed in the recycling dumpster.
 Disposing of recyclables in the trash dumpster is absolutely prohibited under any circumstances.
 Disposing of trash in the recycling dumpster is absolutely prohibited under any circumstances.
+In order to allow ample space in the dumpster for all homeowners the breaking down of boxes is required.

 4.2 Allowed Materials